timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

-            - Comfort and confidence working from the front or rear IPR positions, depending on my HR/CHR's position preference.
+            - Comfort and confidence working from the front and rear IPR positions, depending on my HR/CHR's position preference.
             - Ability to define and track pack location plus adapt to the pack definition metrics of my peer IPR.
             - Ability to adapt to the pack reformation penalty metrics of my peer IPR such that reformation penalty distribution is fair and consistent.
             - Ability to monitor the precise location of skaters so I can accurately report pack conditions and movement.